MicrosoftDocs/cpp-docs/docs/atl/reference/cregkey-class.md

 ### Parameters

 *`pszValueName`*\
-Pointer to a null-terminated string containing the name of the value to query.
+Pointer to a `NULL` terminated string containing the name of the value to query.

 *`pValue`*\
 Pointer to a buffer that receives the value's data.